infobloxopen/terraform-provider-bloxone/docs/guides/quickstart-dfp.md

 You can also use the following environment variables to configure the provider:
 `AWS_REGION`, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY`.

-To create an EC2 instance with DHCP service, you will need to have the following information:
+To create an EC2 instance with DFP service, you will need to have the following information:
 - key_name: The name of the key pair to use for the instance
 - subnet_id: The ID of the subnet to launch the instance into
 - vpc_security_group_ids: A list of security group IDs to associate with the instance